IrisShaders/ShaderDoc/iris-features.md

 ## Particles Translucent (Iris 1.6)

 This program renders all translucent particles with blending enabled.
-If this program is not used, all particles will be rendered with `textured_lit`.
+If this program is not used, all translucent particles will be rendered with `particles`.

 This can be combined with [Particle Ordering](#particle-ordering-iris-15) to render translucent particles after the deferred pass.